gvwilson/thirdbit/src/fiction/cloudherd/index.md

 So had the trees,
 except they hadn't been talking so much as *being* in a way that meant… something.
-She groaned and rolled over as the memory slipped away from her.
+She rolled over and groaned as the memory slipped away from her.

 She stared at the ceiling,
 then at the dark scribbles on her forearm, and then sighed and extricated herself from her duvet.
 She felt exhausted,
-but she knew she wouldn't be able to get back to sleep, and she could hear Granna Fee and her mother in her head:
+but knew she wouldn't be able to get back to sleep, and she could hear Granna Fee and her mother in her head:
 "If you don't know what to do, do something useful."